 A set of programs which encompasses serving the needs of the whole family at all aspects of their lives.
 This includes, but is not limited to, our Cloth Diaper Program, Women in Need (WIN), Small Beginnings, and our pet program Happy Tails.

 Members of the communities we serve and programs offered by national stores donate used and new home furnishings that AGAPE distributes, free of charge.
 These include a variety of items that our clients cannot afford when setting up a household.
 The goal of this program is to collect and store materials ahead of time so that when hardships arise, we are prepared to aid those of our community in need.

 This is a program activated only in case of widespread disaster throughout Columbia and Montour Counties when a state of emergency by governmental organizations.
-AGAPE becomes the Columbia County Community Volunteer Agencies Active in Disaster (CCCVOAD), and works in conjunction with Columbia County Emergency Management, FEMA, PEMA, American Red Cross and Salvation Army and other disaster relief organizations.
+AGAPE becomes the Columbia County Community Agencies Active in Disaster (CCCOAD), and works in conjunction with Columbia County Emergency Management, FEMA, PEMA, American Red Cross and Salvation Army and other disaster relief organizations.
 AGAPE also serves as a hub for Mission Central collecting disaster relief kits and their individual materials from churches and the local community for Mission Central of Mechanicsburg, PA that then distributes the items during national and worldwide emergencies.

 Nora was a 65-year-old woman whose significant other had died.
 They had lived together in an old trailer, and he insisted that she not work.
 Upon his death, Nora was left with no income.
 To make matters worse, Nora had also lost her green card, which verified her as a legal immigrant.
 With the help of an AGAPE case worker, and over two years of work, Nora was reissued a green card, obtained a social security card, and found a low-income apartment to live in.
 AGAPE even helped provide home furnishings for the apartment.